 It turns out that they do, sort of, and a NASA-funded researcher at the University of Iowa has figured out how to find them.

 "We call them X-points or electron diffusion regions," explains plasma physicist Jack Scudder of the University of Iowa.
-"They're places where the of Earth connects to the magnetic field of the Sun, creating an uninterrupted path leading from our own planet to the sun's atmosphere 93 million miles away."
+"They're places where the magnetic field of Earth connects to the magnetic field of the Sun, creating an uninterrupted path leading from our own planet to the sun's atmosphere 93 million miles away."

 If there is a magnetic portal, why couldn't there be a spacetime analogue?
 To read more, click here.